 The Last of Us does a beautiful job of establishing character motivations and shaping the player’s behavior.
 The player is immediately introduced to Joel and his daughter, Sarah; it is established that they have a loving relationship and he is trying to provide for her to the best of his ability.
 The first playable moment in the game is when the player takes control of Sarah.
 A frenzied call wakes her up and the player must guide her around a house filled with unsettling shadows and a sense of dread that something has gone terribly wrong in the outside world.
 Joel frantically rushes into the house, shoots an infected neighbor who attempts to kill him, and then rushes out of town with his brother and Sarah.

 For the next 10 minutes, the game is primarily a flowing sequence of cutscenes interspersed with brief moments of action in the form of fleeing infected humans.
-The culmination is when Joel is carrying Sarah to safety in a field and is stopped by a solider in the military – who receives orders to kill them.
+The culmination is when Joel is carrying Sarah to safety in a field and is stopped by a solider in the military that receives orders to kill them.
 The soldier fires at Joel and Sarah and they fall to the ground.
 As the soldier closes in to ensure they are dead – Joel’s brother shoots the soldier and rescues Joel.
-Joel recovers to find Sarah mortally injured and she dies in his arms.
+Joel recovers to find Sarah mortally wounded and she dies in his arms.

 And that is how the game starts.